ghc/ghc/docs/users_guide/glasgow_exts.rst

-will generate an error message that describes which type is expected at the hole's location, information about the origin of any free type variables, and a list of local bindings that might help fill the hole with actual code.
+will generate an error message that describes which type is expected at the hole's location, information about the origin of any free type variables, and a list of local bindings that might help fill the hole and bindings in scope that fit the type of the hole that might help fill the hole with actual code.
 Typed holes are always enabled in GHC.

 The goal of typed holes is to help with writing Haskell code rather than to change the type system.
 Typed holes can be used to obtain extra